Downtown Cedar Rapids: The Metro's Most Varied Housing Stock

 - Mixed historic and modern construction — plaster and drywall behave differently during drying.

-- Multi-unit and mixed-use buildings — coordination across property management, multiple insurance policies, and tenant access logistics.
+- Multi-unit residential buildings — coordination across HOAs, property management, multiple insurance policies, and unit-owner access logistics.